 That said, it’s important to note that there’s no equivalent study on humans regarding these amino acids and their relationship to sex hormones.

-Red ginseng is an herbal remedy that comes up when talking about sex.
+Red ginseng is an herbal remedy that often comes during conversations about sex drive.
 Red ginseng is a Korean plant that’s harvested after six years, then steamed and dried with the peel on.
-It’s one of the most common herbal remedies used throughout the world for everything from strengthening the immune system to stress to erectile dysfunction.
+It’s one of the most common herbal remedies used throughout the world for everything from strengthening the immune system and combating stress to treating erectile dysfunction.

 Whether all of these claims are true is another story, but at least one systematic review of randomized clinical trials (RCTs) lends credence to the claim that red ginseng can help with erectile dysfunction.
 Researchers looked at seven RCTs focused on the efficacy of red ginseng as a treatment for erectile dysfunction (ED).
 While researchers noted a positive connection between ED and red ginseng, they also noted that the sample size and methodological rigor of these studies reviewed were both too low to make any real conclusions.

-It’s no secret that when you drink too much alcohol, it’s near impossible to have good-quality sex.
-For men, too many drinks could result in an acute case of erectile dysfunction.
+It’s no secret that when you drink too much alcohol, it’s near impossible to have good quality sex.
+For men, too many drinks could result in acute erectile dysfunction.
 For women, it can mean a lack of lubrication that can lead to painful and unenjoyable intercourse.

-And even if you’re able to achieve an erection or lubrication, alcohol-fueled sex can still end up being unfulfilling.
+And even if you’re able to achieve an erection or lubrication, alcohol-fuelled sex can still end up being unfulfilling.
 By depressing the nervous system, alcohol can also numb the sexual sensitivity that’s required for arousal.
-This can lead to unachieved orgasms and overall lackluster sex.
+This can lead to unachieved orgasms and overall lacklustre sex.
 And bad sex isn’t exactly going to help you get out of your sexual rut.
-So, limit your alcohol intake to one or two drinks if you plan to have sexy time after.
+So, limit your alcohol intake to one or two drinks if you have plans for a roll in the hay after.

-Have you heard the big news?
-Cannabis consumers have more sex.
-According to a study by Stanford University published in the Journal of Sexual Medicine, regular cannabis consumers have 20% more sex than non-cannabis consumers do.
+Big news: Cannabis consumers have more sex.
+According to a study by Stanford University published in the Journal of Sexual Medicine, regular cannabis consumers have 20 percent more sex than non-cannabis consumers do.

-This conclusion was based on a review of a survey by the Centers for Disease Control with nearly 50,000 participants between the ages of 24–45.
+This conclusion was based on a review of a survey by the Centers for Disease Control with nearly 50,000 participants between the ages of 24 and 45.
 While researchers didn’t go as far as to say cannabis was the cause of the sexual increase, other signs point to how this could be the case.
-As we’ve shared with the HelloMD community, cannabis can help increase blood flow to erogenous zones and melt away the stress and anxiety that can keep us from fully enjoying sexual experiences.
+Cannabis can help increase blood flow to erogenous zones and melt away the stress and anxiety that can keep us from fully enjoying sexual experiences.

 To try cannabis before or during a romp between the sheets, you can rely on brands that have specific products formulated to help deliver sexual pleasure.

-If you’d rather drink your aphrodisiac, try Kikoko’s Sensuali-Tea.
+If you’d rather drink your aphrodisiac, try Kikoko’s Hibiscus Cardamom Rose Sensuali-Tea.
 This tea is made with top-shelf cannabis grown using organic farming techniques free of toxins and chemicals.
-Brew yourself a cup of this tea 20–30 minutes before sex to help get you in the mood for more intimate sex.
+Brew yourself a cup of this tea 90 minutes before sex to help get you in the mood.

 Perhaps you’d like to vape marijuana to try getting in the mood.
-If so, reach for the arousal dose pen by dosist.
-This pre-filled, disposable vape pen contains cannabis oil in a 11:1 ratio of tetrahydrocannabinol (THC) to cannabinol (CBD).
+If so, reach for the arouse pen by dosist.
+This pre-filled, disposable vape pen contains cannabis oil in a 1o:1 ratio of tetrahydrocannabinol (THC) to cannabinol (CBD).
 The cerebral high will increase those euphoric, sensual feelings that will help you feel aroused and ready for sex.